 Dropbox (DBX) Outpaces Stock Market Gains: What You Should Know

-DBX will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.19, up 46.15% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $482.57 million, up 12.7% from the year-ago period.
+Wall Street will be looking for positivity from DBX as it approaches its next earnings report date.
+On that day, DBX is projected to report earnings of $0.17 per share, which would represent year-over-year growth of 30.77%.
+Meanwhile, our latest consensus estimate is calling for revenue of $482.57 million, up 12.7% from the prior-year quarter.

 DBX's full-year Zacks Consensus Estimates are calling for earnings of $0.77 per share and revenue of $1.90 billion.
 These results would represent year-over-year changes of +54% and +14.18%, respectively.

-Investors might also notice recent changes to analyst estimates for DBX.
+Investors should also note any recent changes to analyst estimates for DBX.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-DBX is currently a Zacks Rank #1 (Strong Buy).
+DBX is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, DBX is currently trading at a Forward P/E ratio of 24.26.
-This represents a discount compared to its industry's average Forward P/E of 37.42.
+Looking at its valuation, DBX is holding a Forward P/E ratio of 24.88.
+This valuation marks a discount compared to its industry's average Forward P/E of 38.11.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.